Graduate Course Catalog 2016-2017

 M.A.
 Non-Thesis Option Degree

 Master's degree students must complete ten courses totaling a minimum of 30 credits for the degree.
 Students must also pass a comprehensive exam.
 Of the ten courses, two are required, Pro Seminar (POLT 900) and Introduction to Statistical Analysis (POLT 905), and are to be taken during the student's first year.
 Students are also required to take electives totaling 9 credits.
-This must include two courses in the student's major subfield (Comparative Politics, International Politics, American Politics/Public Administration, Political Thought/Theory.
-Note: very limited availability in Political Thought/Theory for AY2015).
+This must include two courses in the student's major subfield (Comparative Politics, International Politics, and American Politics/Public Administration.
 One course in a minor subfield is also required for this degree option.

 Fifteen credits must be completed at the 800 or 900 level from political science courses or a related discipline.
 Students are encouraged to work with the MA program director to identify relevant courses of interest across the College of Liberal Arts graduate offerings.
 The MA program director must provide course approval for elective courses offered outside the department.